Furbies returning to store shelves next month

 “Over the past few years, we’ve done a lot of research to understand what kids would want to see in a new Furby,” McKay said.
 “Through this research, kids told us that it was important for Furby to be their ultimate best friend – a furry companion to do all the things a BFF would do, like dance to music, share fortunes, meditate, mimic each other in silly voices, and even put on a light show, and that’s exactly what we created.”

-The Furby, according to Hasbro, instantly became on of the toymaker’s most iconic launches in the 90s.
+The Furby, according to Hasbro, instantly became one of the toymaker’s most iconic launches in the 90s.
 Hasbro said it sold more than 40 million Furbies worldwide in the toy’s first three years.

+It’s been nearly 10 years since Hasbro unveiled another iteration of Furby, Furby Connect.
+Described as “an interactive companion full of personality that uses Bluetooth technology to connect kids,” Furby Connect also relied on an app for content upgrades.
+It came with a sleep mask as well, allowing users to cover the Furby’s eyes – often speculated to be used for “spying.”